-(47) menden test ne gyczewlkewgyek ew lelkeben every body not glorify(-REFL-)SBJV.3SG he soul-POSS.3SG-INE 'Nobody should glorify his soul.'
-(Jókai C., 128) 'For everybody it holds that he is not to praise his own soul.'
+(47) menden test ne gyczewlkewgyek ew lelkeben every body not glorify(-REFL-)SBJV.3SG he soul-POSS.3SG-INE 'Nobody should glorify his soul' (Jókai C. 128) 'For everybody it holds that he is not to praise his own soul'

-In (47), the minden-DP is at the left periphery of the sentence; we take this word order fact to indicate that minden-DPs could be raised from their postverbal base position.
+In (47) the minden-DP is at the left periphery of the sentence; we take this word order fact to indicate that minden-DPs could be raised from their postverbal base position.

 The scope of minden was flexible.
-In addition to example (5), sentence (48) presents a fresh example, where $menden\ h\'{e}len$ 'everywhere' outscopes the subject quantifier sokan 'many'.
+In addition to (5) from 3, sentence (48) presents a fresh example, where menden hèlen 'everywhere' outscopes the subject quantifier sokan 'many'.

-''' (48) Sokan halnac meg menden hèlen

-Many-ADV die-3PL PRT every place-SUP

-'Many are dying/die everywhere.'
+(48) Sokan halnac meg menden hèlen Many-GR die-3PL PRT every place-SUP 'Many are dying/die everywhere' (Vienna C. 228) 'Everywhere many are dying/die'

-(Vienna C., 228)

-Everywhere many are dying/die.' '''